How many stereogenic centers are present in the compound 2-chloro... | Study Prep in Pearson+

 Multiple Choice

-Given the following compound: , identify the absolute configuration ( or ) of the chiral center at the carbon atom bonded to Br, Cl, F, and .
+Given the following compound, , what is the absolute configuration ( or ) of the stereocenter at the carbon atom bonded to Br, Cl, F, and ?

 views